The other big student loan news: Changes to repayment - NewsBreak

 Biden administration clears another $1.5B for defrauded college borrowers

-Education Department officials determined that the for-profit school “engaged in widespread misrepresentations about the value of its credentials for attendees’ and graduates’ employment prospects.”.
-The department will discharge the remainder of loans for students who enrolled in Westwood College between January 1, 2002 through November 17, 2015,...
+Story at a glance Education Department officials determined that the for-profit school “engaged in widespread misrepresentations about the value of its credentials for attendees’ and graduates’ employment prospects.”
+The department will discharge the remainder of loans for students who enrolled in Westwood College between January 1, 2002 through November 17, 2015, regardless of whether they…

 Yeshiva University in New York petitions Supreme Court to block student LGBTQ+ club

-Yeshiva University on Monday filed an emergency request with the Supreme Court to block a court order requiring it to recognize the YU Pride Alliance, an LGBTQ+ student group.
+Story at a glance Yeshiva University on Monday filed an emergency request with the Supreme Court to block a court order requiring it to recognize the YU Pride Alliance, an LGBTQ+ student group.
 The school has argued its religious beliefs prevent it from officially recognizing the group.
-The New York County Supreme Court in...
+The New York County Supreme Court in June…

 Comments / 0